AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 * Using a workflow (via workflow launcher configuration):
   1. Define a workflow launcher rule for executing a workflow model that would replicate the configuration on different events (for example, create, modify, amongst others).

-* Using the GraphiQL IDE
-  The GraphiQL IDE allows you to [publish Persisted Queries](/help/headless/graphql-api/graphiql-ide.md#publishing-persisted-queries).

-Once the query configuration is on publish, the same authentication principles apply, just using the publish endpoint.
+Once the query configuration is on your publish environment in production, the same authentication principles apply, just using the publish endpoint.

 >[!NOTE]
 >